 - You only watch a few hours weekly.

-- Ad breaks do not bother you much.
+- Ad breaks don’t bother you much.

 YouTube Music Quality